gcormier/fumebuddy/README.md

 ### FumeBuddy
 - FumeBuddy is pre-flashed with software which uses [Autoconnect](https://hieromon.github.io/AutoConnect/index.html)
 - After powering up FumeBuddy, wait 30-60 seconds.
-You should find a new WiFi SSID (esp32ap) to which you can connect (password 12345678)
+You should find a new WiFi SSID (fumebuddy_portal) to which you can connect (password **fumebuddy**)

 <img src="https://github.com/gcormier/fumebuddy/blob/master/docs/esp32ap.png?raw=true" height="200px" />